Knee pain after sports: is this normal?

 The answer depends on the cause of the pain.
 Continuing to engage in an activity despite pain can worsen an injury.

-In mild forms, a relative rest is often sufficient.
+In mild cases, relative rest is often sufficient.
 It is recommended to reduce the intensity and avoid painful movements.

 In some cases, it is better to temporarily replace high-impact sports with gentler activities, such as cycling or swimming.